aglowinthefield/mo2-download-manager/README.md

 Download the .7z archive here or on [GitHub](https://github.com/aglowinthefield/mo2-download-manager/releases/) (I wrote this README for Nexus haha)

 Extract the `mo2-download-manager` folder into your MO2 plugins directory.
+You should have the structure `plugins/mo2-download-manager/__init__py`.

 ## Using